sensu/sensu-docs/content/sensu-go/6.4/observability-pipeline/observe-schedule/checks.md

 |splay       |      |
 -------------|------
-description  | `true` if proxy check requests should be splayed, published evenly over a window of time, determined by the check interval and a configurable splay coverage percentage.
-Otherwise, `false`.
-For example, if a check has an interval of `60` seconds and a configured splay coverage of `90`%, its proxy check requests would be splayed evenly over a time window of `60` seconds * `90`%, `54` seconds, leaving `6`seconds for the last proxy check execution before the the next round of proxy check requests for the same check. required     | false type         | Boolean default      | `false`
+description  | `true` if proxy check requests should be splayed, published evenly over a window of time, determined by the check interval and a configurable [`splay_coverage`][73] percentage.
+Otherwise, `false`. required     | false type         | Boolean default      | `false`